 - Liability: Your slip and fall lawyers must prove that the defendant’s negligence means they are liable for your injuries and damages.

 - Damages: Finally, you must prove that your injury resulted in financial losses like medical bills and missed work.

 How Long Does It Usually Take to Settle a Slip and Fall Case?

 It could take anywhere from 3–18 months for most slip and fall lawsuits to reach a settlement.
 The length of time your case will take will depend on the extent of your injuries, how long it takes you to recover, and to what extent you are able to recover.
 This is because you don’t want to settle until you’re sure how much your medical bills will be.

 Consider a Lawyer After a Slip and Fall Accident

 Do not let the injuries you suffer in a slip and fall continue to harm you by creating financial upheaval.
-Ben Crump Law, PLLC does not hesitate to take on tough cases, and you will not have out of pocket expenses if we take on your case.
-Call Ben Crump Law, PLLC at 800-647-3113 to discuss the potential of your slip and fall case.
+Ben Crump Law, PLLC does not hesitate to take on tough cases, and you will not have out-of-pocket expenses if we take on your case.
+Call us to discuss the potential of your slip and fall case.